slembcke/slembcke.github.io/_drafts/WaveSim.md

 })
 </script>

-The algorithm itself extends to 3D easily enough, though I'll be doing it in 2D so it's easier to make quick visualizations.
+Keep in mind that it's a just surface simulation, so horizontal mouse movements faster than the wave speed won't be very satisfying. ;) The algorithm itself extends to 3D easily enough, though I'll be doing it in 2D so it's easier to make quick visualizations.

 ## Lots of Water Algorithms

 There's actually quite a lot of algorithms for simulating water.
 One of the simplest is to treat the water surface like a grid.
 For each cell you store the height and vertical velocity so you can simulate the motion.
-To step time forward you just apply the velocity to the position as normal, then also feed the position back into the velocity (when the water level is high, it wants to accelerate back down, etc).
-This makes the water bob up and down, but to make the waves propagate you just average each cell with it's neighbors.
-This simple filtering method is pretty effective and very fast!
-To interact with the water, you just need to change the height or velocity.
-It does have it's issues though.
-For one, it's difficult to make framerate independent as the waves move the same amount each step.
-It also doesn't _quite_ move like water waves.
+To step time forward you move the height with the velocity, then feed the height back into the velocity (when the water level is high it wants to accelerate back down, and vice versa).
+This makes the water bob up and down.
+To make the waves propagate you just need to average each cell with it's neighbors.
+This easy filtering method is pretty effective and very fast!
+To interact with the water, you just change the height or velocity values.
+Though delightfully simple to implement, it does have it's issues though.
+For one, it's difficult to make framerate independent as the waves will move the same amount each step.
+It also doesn't _really_ move like water waves for a few reasons.

 ![Water ripples in Metroid Prime](images/waves/metroid-water.jpg) {: style="text-align: center"}